Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 3. The relevance or need for a subspecialist for your condition (if you are unsure, just ask your GP or the ENT specialist himself/herself!)

 5. Professionalism and conduct of the doctor

 Finally, you may also send an enquiry to the ENT specialist whom you wish to consult to clear any concerns that you have before visiting the clinic.

 Through his or her response, you can also gauge how comfortable you are with him or her.
 Most of the time, the only way to determine if the ENT specialist is the right one for you is after the initial consultation.

 You should leave the consultation room with a clear understanding of your condition and be given a treatment plan and options.

 You should have ample time to ask questions during the consultation and should never feel shy or intimidated to do so!

-Ultimately you have to decide if the Specialist is someone who you are comfortable with, competent and have your interest at heart.
+Ultimately you have to decide if the specialist is someone who you are comfortable with, who is competent, and who has your interests at heart.
 Hope this helps and all the best!